With the year-end holidays coming up, there are 2 urgent and very important things we’d like to briefly make you aware of.

 Exempt Property Benefits.
 The costs (such as food and drink) associated with Christmas parties are exempt from FBT if they are provided on a working day, on your business premises and consumed by current employees.
 These costs are known as an “Exempt Property Benefit”.
 The property benefit exemption is only available for employees, not family members.

 Exempt Benefits – Minor Benefits.
 The provision of a Christmas party to an employee may be a minor benefit and exempt if the cost of the party is less than $300 per employee and certain conditions are met.
-The benefit provided to an associate of the employee may also be a minor benefit and exempt if the cost of the party for each associate of an employee is less than $300.
+The benefit provided to an associate of the employee may also be a minor benefit and exempt if the cost of the end of the year party for each associate of an employee is less than $300.
 The threshold of less than $300 applies to each benefit provided, not to the total value of all associated benefits.

 Gifts provided to employees at a Christmas party.
 The giving of a gift to an employee at Christmas time may be a minor benefit that is an “exempt benefit” where the value of the gift is less than $300.
 Where a Christmas gift is provided to an employee at a Christmas party, the benefits are associated benefits, but each benefit needs to be considered separately to determine if they are less than $300 in value.
-If both the Christmas party and the gift are less than $300 in value each and the other conditions of a minor benefit are met, they will both be exempt benefits.
+If both the Christmas party and the year-end gift are less than $300 in value each and the other conditions of a minor benefit are met, they will both be exempt benefits.

-ACTION PLAN: If you are unsure about the FBT implications of your Christmas party or gifts, please contact our expert Accountants today, and they can assist you!
+ACTION PLAN: If you are unsure about the FBT implications of your Christmas party or year-end gifts, please contact our expert Accountants today, and they can assist you!